-- Exceptions to dress or grooming rules
+- Exceptions to employer rules about dress and grooming

 - Modifications to workplace policies or practices

-You can arrange for an initial phone conference with Rich at no charge.
-He represents clients throughout North Carolina and is available to meet with prospective clients outside of Chapel Hill when circumstances permit.
+Rich represents clients from across North Carolina, including Raleigh, Durham, Wilmington, Greensboro, Winston-Salem, Charlotte, and more.
+He is available to meet with prospective clients outside of Chapel Hill when circumstances permit.
 Evening appointments are also available.